16. First Article: Fast, Disciplined Iteration

 - vague pass/fail definitions (result-against-criteria field contains narrative instead of a named criterion),

-- "good enough" calls without criteria (decision field names no predeclared threshold),
+- "good enough" closure (decision field names no predeclared threshold, only a judgment),

 These patterns feel energetic and usually lengthen ramp.